Get Ready Queensland - for councils

 Co-branded print materials and collateral

 An online Get Ready Queensland portal has been set up to provide an option for councils to order print materials and collateral for delivery.
-Dynamic templates have been provided to allow for councils to upload their logo for co-branding.
+Councils to upload their logo for co-branding if they wish.
 To make alternate print arrangements for Get Ready Queensland please refer to the Get Ready Queensland branding guidelines and logos.